Skip to main content

 • Notifications — async emails to both customer and site owner, never blocks

-Booking confirmation screen showing the successfully booked appointment
+Booking confirmation screen showing the confirmed appointment

 Branded booking confirmation email sent to the customer